conan-io/docs/integrations/other.rst

    myvar=34

-Use conan data model (conanfile.py)
+Use Conan data model (conanfile.py)
 ---------------------------------------------

-If you are using any other build system you can use conan too.
+If you are using any other build system you can use Conan too.
 In the ``build()`` method you can access your settings and build information from your requirements and pass it to your build system.
 Note, however, that probably is simpler and much more reusable to create a generator to simplify the task for your build system.